LOFT Community Services’ response to novel coronavirus (COVID-19)

-To maintain the health and safety of you and our staff, the 416 Community Support for Women’s drop-in program will be closed as of 9 a.m. on Monday March 16, 2020 until further notice.
-Staff will be on-site to answer phone calls from 10 a.m. – 3 p.m. and doing phone check ins-with clients.
+To maintain the health and safety of you and our staff, the 416 Community Support for Women’s drop-in program is closed until further notice.
+Staff will be on-site to answer phone calls from 10 a.m. – 3 p.m. and do phone check-ins with clients.
 We will ensure essential medication support is provided and the team is designing a plan for continued food provision.

 Crosslinks Street Outreach

 The drop-in program, in partnership with Krasman Centre, at 102 Main Street in Newmarket is closed until further notice.
-Our staff continue to provide case management through phone and onsite visits as required.
+Our staff continues to provide one-on-one support through phone and onsite visits as required.
 Residential supports continued with physical distancing measures.